moonbeam-foundation/moonbeam-project-directory/README.md

 ### Images

-Images related to your documentation can be saved inside the `images` folder located in the main directory of the repo.
+Images related to your documentation can be saved inside the `images` folder, located in the repo's main directory.
 Please create a folder where to save your images.
-For our previous example this would be in:
+For our previous example, this would be in:

 ```
 moonbeam-project-directory